ALUGatUCI/community-services/README.md

 ![Architecture Diagram](Architecture.png)

-The website (/website) is a Next.JS app that contains the frontend that enables user interaction and a backend that communicates with the different tenant hosts and interacts with the database hosted on Supabase.
+The website (/website) is a Next.JS app that contains the frontend that enables user interaction and a backend that communicates with the different tenant nodes in the cluster and interacts with the database hosted on Supabase.

-The Supabase database contains user accounts and container requests.
+The Supabase database contains user accounts, login codes, nodes, and container requests.
 User accounts are only created when a container is provisioned and contain account status and container location.

-The Container API routes requests to a node within a cluster and facilitates container management.
+The Container API runs on each node to facilitate container interaction and provisioning via LXD and a PostgreSQL database that container data.

-Each node has a local PostgreSQL database that contains relevant information, such as the SSH port and available ports